Race Information - Rules & Regulations

 Cancellations / Postponements:

-The Race Director reserves the right to cancel or modify the Marathon in consideration of extremely adverse weather conditions, or other health or safety factors, that pose an imminent threat to competitors or volunteers.
+The Race Director reserves the right to cancel or modify the Half Marathon in consideration of extremely adverse weather conditions, or other health or safety factors, that pose an imminent threat to competitors or volunteers.
 In the unlikely event of cancellation, entrants who have picked up their race number will be mailed a coupon for partial